RobotOptimist/macivor/content/blog/mlnet-v-python-polynomial.md

 ### Thank you Super Data Science Team

 This dataset and the Python information comes from [Kirill Eremenko](https://www.linkedin.com/in/keremenko/) and [Hadelin de Ponteves](https://www.linkedin.com/in/hadelin-de-ponteves-1425ba5b/) along with the [Super Data Science Team.](https://www.superdatascience.com/).
 They provide an excellent quality [data science course](https://www.udemy.com/course/machinelearning/learn/lecture/19229340) on Udemy.
-It is reused here with permission.
+The data is reused here with permission.

 :::